US Auto Sales Jump Nearly 10 Percent in October

 “This would be warmly received by new vehicle shoppers who continue to be pressured by high interest rates and slow-to-recede vehicle prices, which are translating to high monthly payments.”

-Data from the Federal Reserve Bank of St. Louis show that new-vehicle inflation jumped nearly 11 percent between September 2021 and 2024.
+Data from the Federal Reserve Bank of St. Louis show that new vehicle inflation jumped by nearly 11 percent between September 2021 and September 2024.

-Amid high prices and interest rates, auto inventories are rising, exceeding three million units in September, the first time the level was breached, the report said.
+Amid high prices and interest rates, auto inventories are rising.

-“This surge aligns with a broader trend we’ve observed over the past two years, where inventory levels consistently rise in the fall,” said Matt Trommer, associate director at the firm.
+“This surge aligns with a broader trend we’ve observed over the past two years, where inventory levels consistently rise in the fall,” said Matt Trommer, associate director at S&P Global Mobility.

-While the October numbers show a positive growth in auto sales, several major car manufacturers had reported lower sales in the recent quarter.
+Although the October numbers show a positive growth in auto sales, several major car manufacturers reported lower sales in the recent quarter.
 For instance, Stellantis announced a 20 percent year-over-year decline in total units sold in the third quarter.

 General Motors reported that the number of vehicle units sold in the third quarter fell by 2 percent in the United States.

 Ford saw a marginal 0.7 percent annual increase in unit sales for the third quarter.
-In the year-ago third quarter, the company had seen unit sales rise by 7.7 percent.
+In the third quarter of 2023, the company saw unit sales rise by 7.7 percent.

 EV Sales Situation

-A September report from Cox Automotive pointed out that while dealer sentiment regarding EV sales improved in the third quarter following a low point in the previous three months, a majority of dealers continued to report that sales were worse compared to a year back.
+A September report from Cox Automotive pointed out that although dealer sentiment regarding EV sales improved in the third quarter following a low point in the previous three months, a majority of dealers continued to report that sales were worse than a year back.

 Several firms have scaled down their EV projects.
-In August, Ford, for example, said it canceled plans for a fully electric three-row SUV and delayed the production of next-generation pickup trucks, citing pricing challenges from high battery costs.
-Ford claimed it would prioritize the development of hybrid electric vehicles.
+In August, Ford, for example, stated that it canceled plans for a fully electric three-row SUV and delayed the production of next-generation pickup trucks, citing pricing challenges from high battery costs.
+Ford claimed that it would prioritize the development of hybrid electric vehicles.

 John Lawler, Ford’s chief financial officer, said the decision was taken to ensure profitability and capital efficiency of its EV business.
 Ford CEO Jim Farley said the new plan will benefit customers.